Abdulbasir456/social-media-app/docs/README.md

 - **Like functionality added**
   - Users can like their own posts.
   - Likes update dynamically on the UI.
+- **Comment functionality added**
+  - Users can comment on posts.
+  - Comments are stored and displayed under posts.

 ## Folder Structure